goelujjawal/Snake-game/README.md

 # Snake-game
-A basic game using Python
+A basic game using Python.